 Not all motorists are aware of the special rules regarding sharing the road with cyclists.
 For instance, under state law, drivers passing bicyclists in the same direction are required to pass on the left, allow at least four feet of clearance, and drive at a “careful and prudent reduced speed.”
 An Indiana, PA bicycle accident lawyer could use failure to abide by this or other rules to demonstrate liability.

 Bicyclists, too, must follow special rules of the road when they are “proceeding at less than the normal speed of traffic.”
 They must ride in the right-hand lane as close to the curb as possible unless making a left turn or in situations where the road conditions make it unsafe to remain close to the curb.
 In addition, they must properly signal when they are stopping, slowing, or making a turn.

-If it is alleged that a bicyclist’s conduct contributed to the cause of an accident, his or her share of fault will not prevent them from recovering damages unless the injured cyclist’s actions are more than 50 percent to blame for causing the injury.
+If it is alleged that a bicyclist’s conduct contributed to the cause of an accident, his or her share of fault will not prevent recovering damages unless the injured cyclist’s actions are more than 50 percent to blame for causing the injury.
 When there are multiple causes of an accident, the state’s comparative negligence rule may reduce the amount recovered by an amount proportionate to the fault.

 To recover compensation, an injured bicyclist must demonstrate that another person acted in a negligent or deliberately wrongful manner.
 In addition, the cyclist must show that the negligent or wrongful conduct was the cause of the injuries and other losses.